techinform-dev/tisoft-logging/README.md

 Optional:

-* fluentd_enabled - enable sending logs to fluentd, default is true
+* fluentd_enable - enable sending logs to fluentd, default is true
 * host  - host to send fluentd logs, default is 127.0.0.1

 ## Development